fedapo/sample_protobuf_parser/README.md

 This is a sample implementation of a Protobuf parser using the Boost.Spirit X3 parsing library.

-At the moment the parser is very limited, it only parses a single Protobuf `message` object.
+At the moment the parser is very limited, it only parses Protobuf's `message` structures.
 This is a sample of the structure:

 ```proto
 message Object